apache/hudi/rfc/rfc-82/rfc-82.md

 For timeline graph of each case please refer appendix.

 Notes:
 - S1, S2, S3 represent different schemas.
-The proposed solution does not assume compability/evolvbility among those schemas.
+The proposed solution does not introduce any new assumptions on compatibility/evolvbility among those schemas.
+But if "Table Schema when Txn Start" is schema X and Table Schema when Txn Validates is Y, it naturally means Y is compatible and is evolved from X as it is guaranteed by today's implementation.
 - 3 schemas to consider:
   + The **table schema** from the last committed txn when the current txn starts.
   + The **table schema** from the last committed txn when the current txn validates.